dylanleclair/tip2thetop/README.md

 ```
 That is where the git clone will be located.

 3.)
-Make sure you have Java8 installed as you will need it to run the application.
-Recent versions such as JDK 11 lack support
+Make sure you have Java8 installed as you will need it to run the application.<br/> Recent versions such as JDK 11 lack support
 for JavaFX

 Instructions on the installation of Java can be found [here](https://www.java.com/en/download/help/download_options.xml)